Australian

 float to the surface, and sometimes the smaller Freshwater Crocodiles.

-south through Kakadu, seeking out the fauna found here.
-Hawks - Grey
+We continue south through Kakadu, seeking out the fauna found here.

-Goshawk, Brown Falcon - and parrots - Red-tailed Black Co
+Hawks - Grey Goshawk, Brown Falcon - and parrots - Red-tailed Black

-to be in our purview today, but we'll also be looking for other species,
+are likely to be in our purview today, but we'll also be looking for

-such as the small spotted tree monitor, and perhaps see dingo.
-Another
+other species, such as the small spotted tree monitor, and perhaps

-monitor, the Sand Goanna, will likely waddle into view during the
+see dingo.
+Another monitor, the Sand Goanna, will likely waddle into

-day; it's likely to race off on two legs at high speed once we disturb
+view during the day; it's likely to race off on two legs at high speed

-it, though.
-There's a good variety of interesting plants, unusual
+once we disturb it, though.
+There's a good variety of interesting

-insects such as the rather tasty green ants, and the paperbark trees
+plants, unusual insects such as the rather tasty green ants, and the

-insectivorous bats, and like the previous night we'll spend a bit
+here may reveal insectivorous bats, and like the previous night we'll

-of time outside with lights looking for nocturnal mammals and birds,
+spend a bit of time outside with lights looking for nocturnal mammals

 (B,L,D)